 What this stipulates:

 This legislation, however, appears to have a few shortcomings.
-For instance, as outlined in Rob Lyon’s interview, it only applies to “solid” fuel-burning appliances, yet oil and gas based boilers – which have been known to produce the toxic gas – are excluded.
+It only applies to “solid” fuel-burning appliances, yet oil and gas based boilers – which have been known to produce the toxic gas – are excluded.
 The legislation also excludes social housing, thereby creating an odd situation where local authorities will be enforcing legislation on private rental properties that local authority and Housing Association housing is not required to meet.

 However, despite these legislative discrepancies, many social landlords have already taken action and installed CO alarms in rooms with both solid fuel burning and gas appliances.